CaruzzoC/ds_skills_proj/README.md

 ## Presentation

-I m a student myself at this time, so i know this issue quite well.
+I m a student myself at this time, so I know this issue quite well.
 We can have a job goal, a company goal, a location we prefer.
-Therefore we can wonder what Degree level will the company expect from us for a given mission.
+Therefore, we can wonder what Degree level will the company expect from us for a given mission.

 The goal is to get a number between 0 and 3 :
-* **0:** No degrees expectation / years of experiences requiered.
+* **0:** No degrees expectation / years of experiences required.
 * **1:** Bachelor degree at least.
 * **2:** Master degree at least.
 * **3:** PhD degree at least.\